Product Quality and Safety

 Management and Operational Approach

-The company adheres to environmental management policies and promotes sustainable construction practices (Green Construction), with a strong focus on addressing climate change and biodiversity conservation.
+The company adheres to its environmental management policies and promotes sustainable construction practices under the “Green Construction” approach.
+Key focus areas include climate change mitigation, biodiversity conservation, and responsible resource use throughout the construction lifecycle.

 Guidelines for reusing materials and selecting environmentally friendly materials.

 The quality of construction materials is a key determinant of structural safety, durability, and operational efficiency.
-Ch.
-Karnchang has developed rigorous standards and best practices for concrete formwork to ensure compliance with prescribed safety and quality regulations.
+CH.
+Karnchang has established internal standards and best practice guidelines for concrete formwork to ensure compliance with safety, engineering, and quality requirements.

 Standards and Best Practice Guidelines